deveshdatwani/ssd/README.md

 The images appear to be of different sizes.
 Therefore there will be some pre-processing needed before feeding each to the network.
 Or perhaps not, if the network is fully-convolution.
 I will update these lines once I read the paper today.

+### Annotations

+Now let's take a look at the annotations.
+They're store in a CSV file format which